On this page

 - Cite right: a quick guide to citation styles--MLA, APA, Chicago, the sciences, professions, and more by Charles Lipson. [print] Part II, Chapter 12 deals with the Bluebook style of legal citation mentioned in the APA Manual.

-- More guides to legal citation: see the Writing & Analysis section of the Best Guide to Canadian Legal Research for links.
+- More guides to legal citation: see the Legal Citation section of the Canadian Legal Research and Writing Guide for links and principles.

 - In general, remember that no style guide can cover every situation you might encounter.
 Work from the examples you have and focus on providing unambiguous information for your reader so that they can quickly find the exact same items that you used in your research.